outaagunga/documentation/strategy-forex.md

 ### **Core Philosophy (Non-Predictive)**

 Bollinger Bands are **not** used for mean reversion or predicting reversals.
-They are used **reactively** to detect **volatility expansion and trend participation** after the market has already chosen a direction.
+They are used **reactively** to detect **volatility expansion and trend participation** after volatility expansion has occurred and directional participation is observable.

 The strategy trades **momentum continuation first** and **exhaustion second**, with continuation having higher priority.